Lustralisk/game-of-life/doc/doc.md

     *What's more, this structure can also copy itself like bacteria.*

+For more this kind of attempts, checkout **custom mode** and play the **funny** section.
+Don't forget to try to click on the board to see changes.

 I believe there are far more kinds of these interesting structures in this world known as cellular automata, waited to be discovered.
 And thanks for reading this documentation.